-This year marks the 19th year of the Student Safety Video Contest.
+This year marks the 20th year of the Student Safety Video Contest.
 Productions and materials that are "for youth by youth" are very effective in influencing and educating young people.
 This type of peer-to-peer learning encourages wider acceptance from youth on important issues and concerns that WorkSafeBC is addressing.
-The purpose of this year's contest is to remind young workers that staying focused at work and avoiding distractions can help them stay safe.
+The purpose of this year's contest is to remind young workers that they can do more than just show up at work - that getting involved in health and safety can help them and their coworkers stay safe.